mehta-lab/dynamorph/README.md

 ## Getting Started

 DynaMorph utilizes a broad set of deep learning and machine learning tools to analyze cell imaging data, [pipeline](https://github.com/czbiohub/dynamorph/tree/master/pipeline) folder contains wrapper methods for easy access to the functionalities of DynaMorph.
 We also maintained some example scripts `run_preproc.py`, `run_segmentation.py`, `run_patch.py` and `run_VAE.py` to facilitate parallelization of data processing.
-Check [section](#dynamorph-pipeline) below for a brief overview of the pipeline.
+Check [section](#cell-segmentation-and-tracking) below for functionalities this repo provides.

 ## DynaMorph Pipeline